Manchester Attack Could Lead To Internet Crackdown

 But only because so many people are willing to give them all their personal information for free.

 ...Mainstream media are reporting today that the government was given credible warnings about the suspected bomber as many as five times over the past few years, from a variety of sources and via exactly the sorts of channels you're supposed to use if you're worried that someone might do something like this.
 None of these source appear to have relied on high-tech surveillance and intercepted communications.
-They were reportedly based on in-person observations, which tragically doesn't seem to have set off t
+They were reportedly based on in-person observations, which tragically doesn't seem to have set off the right alarm bells soon enough.